Archdiocese of Russian Orthodox Churches in Western Europe: Under the Church of Constantinople

 New reorganization was implemented on 19 June 1999, when Patriarch Bartholomew I of Constantinople created the exarchate by granting it a tomos.
 According to the Exarchate's own account, Patriarch Bartholomew "recognised the full autonomy of the Archdiocese in administrative, pastoral and material terms".

 On 8 June 2006 the Holy Synod of the Patriarchate of Constantinople received Bishop Basil (Osborne) along with a number of parishes and clergy in the United Kingdom from Moscow Patriarchate's Diocese of Sourozh.
 This act was caused substantial controversy, as he had not been released from the Moscow Patriarchate.
 The same statement gave Bishop Basil the new title, Bishop of Amphipolis (taken from an ancient see in Greece that no longer has a bishop), and charged him with the care of parishes in Great Britain and Ireland, as auxiliary bishop under Archbishop Gabriel of Komana in Paris.
-9 June 2006 the Council of the archdiocese during an extraordinary meeting created the Episcopal Vicariate of Great Britain and Ireland At that time, no such parishes existed.
-After his appointment a number of parishes and communities, as well as some of the clergy and laity of the Diocese of Sourozh, followed Bishop Basil into the archdiocese and came to constitute the Episcopal Vicariate.
-Other parishes and communities were formed later, where none had previously existed, for example in Cumbria, and Northampton.
-Since the retirement of its bishop on 12 October 2009, it has become a deanery within the archdiocese.
+On 9 June 2006, the council of the archdiocese created the Episcopal Vicariate of Great Britain and Ireland during an extraordinary meeting.
+At that time, no such parishes existed.
+After his appointment, a number of parishes and communities, as well as some of the clergy and laity of the Diocese of Sourozh, followed Bishop Basil into the archdiocese and came to constitute the Episcopal Vicariate.
+Other parishes and communities were formed later, where none had previously existed, for example in Cumbria and Northampton.
+Since the retirement of Bishop Basil on 12 October 2009, it has become a deanery within the archdiocese.
 The formal name has become the Deanery of Great Britain and Ireland within the Archdiocese of Orthodox Parishes of Russian Tradition in Western Europe.